 Around the Office

-One place where wearables haven't quite taken off is in the corporate side of industry, according to Fast Company.
+One place where wearables haven’t quite taken off is on the corporate side of the industry, according to Fast Company.
 The appearance of some wearable devices makes them inappropriate for formal settings, so smartwatches and other subtler options are more popular with sales teams and executives.

-Wearable technology that utilizes ERP and CRM solutions provides users with a direct link to other segments of an organization.
-This means sales teams can check their watch to see inventory levels or place an order with manufacturing while still in a client's office.
-The hands-free operation isn't as necessary, but the ability to communicate in real time is important for any member of a business.
+Wearable technology that utilizes ERP and CRM solutions provide users with a direct link to other segments of an organization.
+This means sales teams can check their watch to see inventory levels or place an order with manufacturing while still in a client’s office.
+The hands-free operation isn’t as necessary, but the ability to communicate in real-time is important for any member of a business.